 “Facility Agreement” means that certain Term Facility Agreement dated the date hereof executed by    the Trust, as the issuer of the Notes, CIBC, as Agent, and the other financial institutions named therein, and any other document expressed to be made supplemental to, amending or modifying any of the foregoing or entered into pursuant thereto.

-“Final Distribution Date” shall have the meaning to term in the Facility Agreement.
+“Final Distribution Date” shall have the meaning ascribed given to such that term in the Facility Agreement.

+“Floating Rate Calculation Amount” means $255,000,000 less the amount of Pre-paid Principal (if any).

-“G-Future” shall have the meaning to term in the Facility Agreement.
+“G-Future” shall have the meaning ascribed given to such that term in the Facility Agreement.

-“G-Future Agreement” shall have the meaning to term in the Facility Agreement.
+“G-Future Agreement” shall have the meaning ascribed given to such that term in the Facility Agreement.

-“G-Past” shall have the meaning to term in the Facility Agreement.
+“G-Past” shall have the meaning ascribed given to such that term in the Facility Agreement.

-“G-Past LLC Agreement” shall have the meaning to term in the Facility Agreement.
+“G-Past LLC Agreement” shall have the meaning ascribed given to such that term in the Facility Agreement.

 “Increased Amounts” means, for any date, any amounts due and payable by the Trust on such date to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Sections 8.4, 8.6 and 8.8 of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of “Calculation Agent.”

+“Interest Period Lenders” shall have the meaning ascribed given to such that term in the Facility Agreement.

-“ ” shall have the meaning to term in the Facility Agreement.
+“Lenders LIBOR Advance” shall have the meaning given to that ascribed to such term in the Facility Agreement.

-“ ” shall have the meaning term in the Facility Agreement.
+“LIBOR Advance” shall have the meaning ascribed to such term in the Facility Agreement.

 “Monies Received” shall mean all monies actually and irrevocably received by the Trust (a) by way of a distribution under the Class B Interest or (b) pursuant to a disposal of the Class B Interest by way of an auction under Section 3.03(b)(B) of the G-Future Agreement.